8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221015/content.md

 ## Changes to diet and spending

-The removal of the breakfast sausage and replacing with the combination of cashews and pumpkin seeds seems to be going pretty well.
-However, I'm still taking an anti-inflammatory, which I don't want to do for an extended period of time but, whenever I stop, the pain starts coming back.
+The removal of the breakfast sausage and replacing with the combination of cashews and pumpkin seeds seems to be going well.
+However, I'm still taking an anti-inflammatory, which I don't want to do for an extended period but, whenever I stop, the pain starts coming back.
 I'm hoping to experiment with taking the anti-inflammatory every other day instead of every day to see how that goes.
-The body is pretty amazing at healing itself and inflammation is a part of that and I don't want to get in the way of my body's natural responses, if possible.
+The body is pretty amazing at healing itself and inflammation is part of that and I don't want to get in the way of my body's natural responses, if possible.

+With that said, I've spent a lot of time watching instructional videos on how to give pedicures and have purchased an entire setup for myself.
+Hopefully, I can avoid ingrown toenails in the future, which I think exacerbate the problem with the whole gout situation.

 ## Timing the market